-Everyone I seem to talk to at the moment, is considering a new job and are plying me for advice and ideas on how they should go about it.
+Everyone I seem to talk to at the moment is considering a new job and are asking me for advice and ideas on how they should go about it.

 The old adage that finding a new job is a job in itself is often true, but there are ways to make it more efficient and effective.

 So if you are one of the many people whose new year’s resolution is to secure that next role then here’s some top tips on what you need to be doing:

 Top tips on getting a new senior level job: